This site presents a reference view of an IDDAS-compatible implementation.

 IDDAS is not:

-Many multi-billion-dollar industries use these models today and many are constrained by their structure.
+Many large industries rely on these models today and are constrained by their structure.
 IDDAS does not compete with those industries.
 It removes structural friction that prevents them from capturing value that already exists.

 As systems scale, attribution becomes opaque and economics drift.